-6.4.
-Deriving an SPO Model
+6.4 Deriving an SPO model

-The SPO models of Figure 9 (models C and D) can be estimated by using our composite law in Equation 28.
+The SPO models of Figure 9 (models C and D) can be estimated by using our composite law in equation (28).
 The extrinsic radial anisotropy is obtained by simply dividing the tomographic model of radial anisotropy by that of the homogenized CPO model:

-$$\xi{\text{SPO}}^ = \frac{\xi^}{\xi{\text{CPO}}^}.\tag{34}$$
+$$\xi{\rm SPO}^ = \frac{\xi^}{\xi{\rm CPO}^}.\tag{34}$$

-In this way, models C and D are obtained from models A and B, respectively.
+In this way, models C and D are obtained from models A\ and B\, respectively.

 Strong levels of positive extrinsic radial anisotropy near the ridge axis may be due to the inability of surface waves to register vertical flow because of its limited lateral resolution.
 Model D, associated with the slow-evolving CPO model B, is almost devoid of SPO.
 This is expected since model B was tailored to fit seismic tomography observations from CPO only.
 Based on our results, one should favor SPO model C that corresponds to a fast-evolving CPO model.
 It displays positive extrinsic radial anisotropy above 200 km depth.
-This is more consistent with the existence of lateral fine-scale structures at the base of the lithosphere (e.g., Auer et al., 2015; Kennett & Furumura, 2015).
-In contradiction with previous findings, the fast mobility model becomes acceptable when a conservative estimate of tomography resolution is obtained by homogenization and a significant part of radial anisotropy under oceanic plate is due to SPO.
+This is more consistent with the existence of lateral fine-scale structures at the base of the lithosphere (e.g. Auer et al., 2015; Kennett & Furumura, 2015).

-7. Conclusion
+7 Conclusion

-Differentiating the relative contributions of CPO and SPO to the full effective medium is not a simple, straightforward process.
-The tomographic operator (here approximated by \mathcal{H}) acts as a smoothing operator, and its inverse is highly non-unique.
-It is therefore clearly impossible to separate the CPO and SPO contributions in a tomographic model.
-One of the most logical courses of action is to compare tomographic models of anisotropy with existing micro-mechanical models of CPO evolution (e.g., Becker et al., 2003, 2006; Ferreira et al., 2019).
-Here, we proposed an approximated composite law that directly relates the separate contributions of CPO and SPO to the full effective radial anisotropy ξ^ inferred from tomographic models:
+Differentiating the relative contributions of crystallographic preferred orientation 882 (CPO) and shape preferred orientation (SPO) to the full effective medium is not a 883 simple, straightforward process.
+The tomographic operator (here approximated by $\mathcal{H}$ ) 884 acts as a smoothing operator, and its inverse is highly non-unique.
+It is therefore clearly 885 impossible to separate the CPO and SPO contributions in a tomographic model.
+One 886 of the most logical courses of action is to compare tomographic models of anisotropy 887 with existing micro-mechanical models of CPO evolution (e.g. Becker et al., 2003, 888 2006; Ferreira et al., 2019).
+Here, we proposed an approximated composite law that 889 directly relates the separate contributions of CPO and SPO to the full effective radial 890 anisotropy $\xi^$ inferred from tomographic models: 891 which we have numerically verified using simple 2-D toy models of an intrinsically anisotropic and a heterogeneous mantle.
+Although our numerical experiments were mainly a proof-of-concept, comparing a CPO model directly to an existing tomographic model is unwarranted and we highly recommend homogenizing a CPO model as an intermediate step.

-$$\xi^ \approx \xi{\text{SPO}}^ \times \xi{\text{CPO}}^$$
+$$\xi^ = \xi^{\rm SPO} \times \xi^{\rm CPO},$$